rajni1624/Melanoma-Detection/README.md

 The combination of data augmentation and dropout layers significantly enhances model performance.
 Both training and validation loss consistently decrease, indicating robust learning and generalization.
 The model achieves a high validation accuracy, demonstrating successful learning and effective generalization to previously unseen data.

+## Conclusions
+The initial model showed a gradual improvement in accuracy but exhibited overfitting, suggesting a need for further optimization.
+Model 2, incorporating data augmentation, demonstrated enhanced performance but still requires refinement.
+Model 3, with data augmentation and dropout layers, outperformed the previous models, achieving high validation accuracy and effective generalization.

 ## Conclusion